Alamofire/Alamofire/README.md

 ### URLStringConvertible

-Types adopting the `URLStringConvertible` can be used to construct URL strings, which are then used to construct URL requests.
+Types adopting the `URLStringConvertible` protocol can be used to construct URL strings, which are then used to construct URL requests.
 Top-level convenience methods taking a `URLStringConvertible` argument are provided to allow for type-safe routing behavior.

 Applications interacting with web applications in a significant manner are encouraged to adopt either `URLStringConvertible` or `URLRequestConvertible` as a way to ensure consistency of requested endpoints.